-However, these Ocean Sustainability Projects require different specifications than the oil and gas projects of the past.
-In this blog, we will discuss the consequences of this energy transition for the design of ROV Cables.
-This way you, as an ROV engineer, can be sure that your cable is up to the job.
+Ocean Sustainability Projects require different specifications than the oil and gas projects of the past.
+In this blog, we will discuss the consequences of this energy transition on the design of ROV Cables.
+This way, as an ROV engineer, you can be sure that your cable is up to the job.

 Working in rougher waters: from oil/gas to ocean sustainability projects

-Whereas ROVs were mainly used for projects involving oil and gas extraction in the past, they are often being used for ocean sustainability projects nowadays.
+Whereas ROVs were mainly used for projects involving oil and gas extraction in the past, they are increasingly used for ocean sustainability projects nowadays.
 These include tidal energy (like at the Oosterscheldekering), wave energy technology, and offshore bottom fixed and floating wind farms.

-A major difference between oil/gas and ocean sustainability projects is that the latter often take place in rougher waters.
-Take for example tidal energy, a form of energy fully dependent on currents.
+A significant difference between oil/gas and ocean sustainability projects is that the latter often take place in rougher waters.
+For example, tidal energy is a form of energy entirely dependent on currents.
 The movement of water is essential.

 Offshore wind farms and floating wind turbines: consequences for ROV Cable design

-Construction of offshore wind farms can also take place in areas with more current.
+Construction of offshore wind farms can also occur in areas with more current.
 In addition, the construction of these types of projects often takes longer, as they consist of dozens of wind turbines.
 While the construction of oil and gas platforms can usually take up to a month, the construction of offshore wind farms can take months.
-Therefore, ROV operator companies are looking for longer ocean bottom time, and are interested in improving the quality of each of the products being part of the ROV, including a critical part such as the electric-optic ROV cable.
+Therefore, ROV operator companies are looking for longer ocean bottom time and are interested in improving the quality of each of the ROV's products, including a critical part such as the electric-optic ROV cable.

 An additional side effect is that the construction of these wind farms logically calls for sustainable ROVs.
-Previously, ROVs were mainly hydraulically driven, but now that projects are being built to generate environmentally-friendly energy, it is important that the ROV itself is also driven by sustainable energy.
+Previously, ROVs were mainly hydraulically driven, but now that projects are being built to generate environmentally-friendly energy, the ROV itself must be also driven by sustainable energy.
 After all, you don't want your ocean sustainability project to be in vain because its construction is anything but sustainable.

 For the design of ROV Cables, this has a couple of implications.
-For an all-electric ROV, it means more power must pass through the cables.
+An all-electric ROV means more power must pass through the cables.
 Secondly, since the wind farms are still being built in shallower waters, the cables are often shorter than in the oil and gas industry.
-How long this will last, however, is the question; oil & gas also moved further and further away from the coast.
+However, how long this will last is the question; oil & gas also moved further and further away from the coast.
 People are already complaining about wind turbines being visible from the coast; it is expected that the wind farms’ move to deeper waters will also happen in the coming decades.

 Ocean sustainability projects that hardly impact ROV cable designs

-At the moment there are some small offshore solar panel fields in shallow waters; the expectation is that around 2030 the technology will move to sea and offshore solar panels will appear in deeper waters.
-However, it is most likely that this will happen between wind turbines that are already there, to take full advantage of the environment.
+At the moment, there are some small offshore solar panel fields in shallow waters; the expectation is that around 2030, the technology will move to the sea, and offshore solar panels will appear in deeper waters.
+However, it is most likely that this will happen between wind turbines that are already there to take full advantage of the environment.
 On sunny days there is often little wind and vice versa; the technologies can compensate for each other.

 As mentioned in the introduction, we understand that there is a transition in the ROV Cables that engineers demand.
-That's why our specialists work day in and day out with our customers to think about suitable solutions for a broad variety of Ocean Sustainability Projects.
+That's why our specialists work daily with our customers to think about suitable solutions for various Ocean Sustainability Projects.

 What is the challenge within your specific ocean sustainability project?
 Every project is different, especially in a market developing this rapidly.
-How can you be certain of your cable design and if it is the best solution for your specific project?
+How can you be confident in your cable design and if it is the best solution for your specific project?

-With all other questions about your cabling needs, you can contact my colleagues or me here.
+You can contact my colleagues or me here with all other questions about your cabling needs.
 Our ROV Cable experts are always happy to help, advise or guide you in your ROV Cable requirements.